 Have you ever thought about how much more productive you’d be if you could stop procrastinating?
 The problem, though, is that we really, really like putting things off.
 In fact, our brains deliver a dose of feel-good chemicals when we choose something fun over something we should be doing.
 And thanks to our technology-rich world, it’s easier than ever to find distractions — from games to social media to videos — when we’re in the mood to procrastinate (or just not in the mood for whatever we need to be doing!)

 But while procrastination is rewarding in the moment, it hurts us in the long run.
 Researchers have found that chronic procrastination makes you more anxious and less confident.
 Even your health and relationships suffer.
 So how can you break the habit of putting things off?
-These five strategies to stop procrastinating will help you quit dawdling and do more of what’s really important to you.
+These six strategies to stop procrastinating will help you quit dawdling and do more of what’s really important to you.

 1. Remove the Speed Bumps